BAIRLab/DICOManager/README.md

 # DICOM Pre-processing Library

 ## Purpose
-To take DICOM files, imported to /data/imported_data and sorts based by provided MRN list.
-Then volumes can be reconstructed with the reconstruct.py functions.
+To take DICOM files, imported to /data/imported_data (or another specified location) and sorts based by provided MRN list.

+User can then reconstruct volumes with the reconstruct.py functions.

+Future support for inline, post-stored automatic reconstruction will be added.

 ## Prequisites
 ### Packages